How Often To Clean Diamond Ring | Our Detailed Guide to Maintain Your Jewels

 diamond ring cleaning in a bowl with gentle soap

-How to Clean A Diamond Ring
+How to Clean a Diamond Ring at Home

-The ingredients you need to clean a diamond ring are so simple, you can often save some money by doing it yourself.
+The ingredients you need to clean a diamond ring are so simple, that you can often save some money by doing it yourself.
 To begin cleaning your jewelry, get water or use warm running water and a bowl in a sink.
 Prepare a solution with several drops of dish soap or cleaning solution in the water.
 Soak your jewelry in the water for 20 minutes.
 As it is soaking, gently brush the ring or multiple rings with the soft toothbrush.

 If you find that the debris between the settings is stubborn, and the band isn’t as new and shining as you expected, soak it for an additional 20 minutes.
 Once done, rinse under warm water again.